2013 Lincoln Navigator Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-Besides an underpowered engine, reviewers note the Navigator’s performance is adequate for a large luxury SUV.
+Besides an underpowered engine, reviewers note the 2013 Lincoln Navigator’s performance is adequate for a large luxury SUV.
 It has a smooth, comfortable ride and handles corners well.
 One critic says its large turning circle hurts its maneuverability in around-town driving.

 - "The Navigator is rock-solid yet pleasingly agile for its size, although its turning circle is pretty large." -- Kelley Blue Book

 - "Navigator's sheer size and weight tame most surface imperfections.
 It's stable on wavy pavement, too.” -- Consumer Guide (2012)

 - "The 2012 Lincoln Navigator delivers what's expected from a luxury vehicle: a supple ride quality and a hushed cabin that largely insulates its passengers from the outside world." -- Edmunds (2012)

 Acceleration and Power

 The 2013 Lincoln Navigator is powered by a 5.4-liter V8 engine that generates 310 horsepower and 365 pound-feet of torque.
 Power is routed to the wheels through a six-speed automatic transmission.
 Rear-wheel drive comes standard and four-wheel drive is optional.
 The Navigator gets an EPA-estimated 14/20 mpg city/highway in rear-wheel drive configurations.
 Opting for four-wheel drive slightly lowers these estimates.
 The Navigator can tow up to 9,000 pounds when properly equipped.

 The majority of reviewers find that the Navigator’s acceleration lags behind rivals', and they say the engine strains when packed with cargo or passengers.